ai-robots-txt/ai.robots.txt/README.md

 If you'd like to add information about a crawler to the list, please make a pull request with the bot name added to `robots.txt`, `ai.txt`, and any relevant details in `table-of-bot-metrics.md` to help people understand what's crawling.

+## Contributing

+A note about contributing: updates should be added/made to `robots.json`.
+A GitHub action, courtesy of [Adam](https://github.com/newbold), will then generate the updated `robots.txt` and `table-of-bot-metrics.md`.

 ## Subscribe to updates

 You can subscribe to list updates via RSS/Atom with the releases feed: